Fred Swaniker

-Fred Swaniker (born 1976) is a Ghanaian serial entrepreneur and leadership development expert, focused on supporting individuals to achieve their goals. a graduate from stanford.
-Swaniker recognized the importance of leadership and education while serving as the headmaster of a secondary school founded by his mother at the age of 17.
-He believed that effective leadership was a key factor needed to drive transformation in Africa.
-He then founded African Leadership Group, which tries p ethical, entrepreneurial African leaders.
+Fred Swaniker (born 1976) is a Ghanaian serial entrepreneur and leadership development expert.
+A graduate of Stanford, Swaniker recognized the importance of leadership and education while serving as the headmaster of a secondary school founded by his mother at the age of 18.
+He is the founder of the African Leadership Group.

-He has founded and led the pre-university African Leadership Academy based in South Africa, the African Leadership University with campuses in Mauritius and Rwanda, ALX, and Sand Technologies, aspiring to transform Africa by developing 3 million African leaders by 2035.
+He founded and led the pre-university African Leadership Academy based in South Africa, the African Leadership University with campuses in Mauritius and Rwanda, ALX, and Sand Technologies, aspiring to transform Africa by developing 3 million African leaders by 2035.

 In 2019, Time magazine recognized him as one of the "100 Most Influential People in the World" and Fast Company included African Leadership Group among the 50 most innovative companies in the world.

 Early life and education

 His father was a lawyer and magistrate, and his mother, an educator.
 Both are Ghanaian, but when he was 4 his family fled Ghana after the military coup and had lived in four countries in Africa by the time he was 18.
 He attended Macalester College in Minnesota and the Stanford Graduate School of Business in California, where he received an MBA and was named an Arjay Miller Scholar.